terryf82/terryf82.github.io/docs/blog/posts/eks-hardening-disabling-pod-access-to-imds.md

 2. Custom code or scripts - any kind of code that specifically makes a request to IMDS (again, usually for retrieving envirnoment details like AWS region) will most likely break if nodes are configured with a hop limit of `1`.

 ## Conclusion

+!!! abstract "TLDR"
     As long as applications are properly configured with IRSA or PodIdentity, enforcing an IMDS hop limit of `1` should not impact their ability to function, and it will improve the security of your cluster.